Building a simple ZK project on TON

 }

-Next there are several simple util functions that are used to load the proof data sent to the contract:
+Next there are several simple util functions.
+These functions process and load proof data sent to the contract.

 (slice, slice) load_p1(slice body) impure {